Frequently Asked Questions (FAQ)

 How is my “financial need” determined?

-The Federal processor determines your individual family’s ability to contribute to the cost of education (“Expected Family Contribution”) using the information you provide on the Free Application for Federal Student Aid (FAFSA) and a formula called “Federal methodology”.
+The Federal processor determines your individual family’s ability to contribute to the cost of education (“Expected Family Contribution”) using the information you provide on the FAFSA and a formula called “Federal methodology."

 I’m going to be married during the school year for which I am applying for aid.
 Can